St3ph-fr/apps-script-for-bluesky-social/README.md

 # apps-script-for-bluesky-social

-Some Apps Script code to publish message and connect to Bluesky Social (Bsky.app)
+This repository will help to connect to Bluesky Social (bsky.app) from Google Apps Script.

+First code : Gives the basics to connect, get and post message.